vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot of the Live Metrics Stream page, with Incoming Requests, Outgoing Requests, and Overall Health, line and scatter graphs, and Server information.](images/Lab-guide/image127.png "Live Metrics Stream page")

-20. If you go back to the **Performance Testing** blade, and click on **CloudShopLoadTest,** you will see the metrics form the run
+20. If you go back to the **Performance Testing** blade, and click on **CloudShopLoadTest,** you will see the metrics form the run.

     ![Screenshot of Performance under load metrics.](images/Lab-guide/image128.png "Performance under load metrics")![Screenshot of the Requests donut chart.](images/Lab-guide/image129.png "Requests graph")

-21. Close the Performance Test, and click on the **Performance** under Investigate
+21. Close the Performance Test, and click on the **Performance** under Investigate.

     ![Under Investigate, Performance (preview) is selected.](images/Lab-guide/image130.png "Investigate section")

-22. Explore the metrics from the CloudShop Application
+22. Explore the metrics from the CloudShop Application.

     ![Screenshot of the CloudShop Application desktop.](images/Lab-guide/image131.png "CloudShop Application desktop")